WHAT IS THAI FOOD?

 - Flavor Story: Whole Black Pepper

-Explore easy ways to use these herbs and spices for delicious Thai flavor.
+Explore easy ways to use these essential Thai food ingredients, herbs and spices for delicious Thai flavor.

-Ginger's spicy sweet flavor stands up to bold Thai flavors and in an important ingredient in curries, sauces, and stir fry's.
+Ginger's spicy sweet flavor stands up to bold Thai flavors and is an important ingredient in curries, sauces, and stir fry's.
 Try McCormick Ground Ginger.

 Cilantro leaves appear in cuisines around the world, from India, China and Thailand to the Middle East, to Mexico and South America.
 Try McCormick Cilantro Leaves.